 The first stop after breakfast at Smit was Mawlyngngot where our guide Donald took us to the Urlong Tea Co-operative society where Mr. Nogspung explained the equipment used for the tea processing.
 We enjoyed a tour of the tea gardens where we met with some tea farmers.
 Encouraged to hear stories from farmers that the cooperative was a win solution to the problem of not having a consistent market for selling their tea leaves.
 We were impressed with the tea initiative especially the price being paid to the farmers.

-Kong Tharina showed us her coffee plants, millets and Sohkymphor wooden crafts.
+Kong Tharina showed us her coffee plants, millets, and Sohkymphor wooden crafts.
 The life of the villagers in Mawlyngngot is simple.
 With no road, there are no cars, scooters, or bicycles.
-Most needs are met by growing locally: millet, rice, pulses, vegetables, root plants, honey, chilli chickens and pigs.
+Most needs are met by growing locally: millet, rice, pulses, vegetables, root plants, honey, chili chickens and pigs.
 Resources and requirements that can’t be grown locally need to be hiked in.

 Looking at all the children in the home makes it clear that every baby was birthed at home!
 Kong Tharina made no excuse to boast about her protector.
 The bible verse from Psalm 27:1